Flavor dependence of jet quenching in heavy-ion collisions from a Bayesian analysis: Introduction

 One recent important measurement by the ATLAS Collaboration, i.e. the nuclear modification factor for $\gamma$-tagged and $b$-tagged jets~\cite{ATLAS:2022cim,ATLAS:2022fgb}, shows quite different modification pattern from that of single inclusive jets~\cite{ATLAS:2018gwx}.
-It is reported that the $\gamma$-tagged jets $R_{AA}$~\cite{ATLAS:2022cim} are much higher and show a weaker centrality dependence than inclusive jet $R_{AA}$~\cite{ATLAS:2018gwx} , indicating a sensitive observation of color factor dependence of jet-medium interaction.
-In addition, the ratio of $R_{AA}$ between $\gamma$-tagged jet and inclusive jets are above most of the theoretical model calculations~\cite{ATLAS:2022cim}, which challenges the implemented color charge dependence of energy loss in these models.
-Likewise, systematic difference between $b$-jets and inclusive jets $R_{AA}$ are also observed~\cite{ATLAS:2022fgb}, suggesting a role for mass and colour charge effects in partonic energy loss in heavy-ion collisions.
+It is reported that the $\gamma$-tagged jets $R_\text{AA}$~\cite{ATLAS:2022cim} are much higher and show a weaker centrality dependence than inclusive jet $R_\text{AA}$~\cite{ATLAS:2018gwx} , indicating a sensitive observation of color factor dependence of jet-medium interaction.
+In addition, the ratio of $R_\text{AA}$ between $\gamma$-tagged jet and inclusive jets are above most of the theoretical model calculations~\cite{ATLAS:2022cim}, which challenges the implemented color charge dependence of energy loss in these models.
+Likewise, systematic difference between $b$-jets and inclusive jets $R_\text{AA}$ are also observed~\cite{ATLAS:2022fgb} and , suggesting a role for mass and colour charge effects in partonic energy loss in heavy-ion collisions.
 Those differences may arise from not only the inclusive jet mixture of quarks and gluons, where gluon lose more energy, but also the slope of their initial spectrum~\cite{He:2018xjv}.
-Therefore, it is necessary to have explicit knowledge of model-independent but flavor-dependent jet energy loss distributions, which can help to constrain jet quenching model uncertainties and to identify the transport properties of QGP~\cite{Zhang:2022rby}.
+Meanwhile, most theoretical models can capture the inclusive jet $R_\text{AA}$~\cite{ATLAS:2018gwx}.
+However, discrepancies arise when examining the latest photon/b-tagged jet $R_\text{AA}$ data points and the double ratio $R^{\gamma/b\text{+jet}}_\text{AA}/R^\text{inclusive jet}_\text{AA}$~\cite{ATLAS:2022cim,ATLAS:2022fgb}.
+In general, these quantities tend to surpass the predictions of many jet quenching models grounded in pQCD calculations and kinetic theory.
+Such contradictions strongly motivate a data-driven Bayesian analysis to extract the model-independent yet flavor-dependent jet energy loss distributions, which can not only identify the transport properties of QGP~\cite{Zhang:2022rby}, but also help to pin down the uncertainties of jet quenching models.